Cleverly promises investigation after asylum seeker dies on Bibby Stockholm

 The plan has attracted considerable opposition, prompting legal challenges and protests, with campaigners branding it cruel and inhumane.

-News of the death drew criticism from charities who called for an independent review into the death, an end to the use of such facilities for asylum accommodation and hit out at the conditions on board.
+News of the death drew criticism from charities who called for an independent review, an end to the use of such facilities for asylum accommodation and criticised the conditions on board.

 Migrants are not detained and held on board so there is no automatic independent probe into the incident by watchdogs who investigate deaths in custody.